Mindbeam-AI/litespark-aws-marketplace/README.md

 - Select Litespark - LLM Pre-Training, click on Actions > Create training job.
 - In Job settings, give a Job name, select an appropriate IAM role that has the *AmazonSageMakerFullAccess* IAM policy attached (e.g. *SageMaker-SageMakerOps*).
 - In Algorithm source, select "An algorithm subscription from AWS Marketplace".
-- Under "Choose an algorithm subscription", select Mindbeam: Pre-Training LLM Optimization Consultation.
+- Under "Choose an algorithm subscription", select Litespark - LLM Pre-Training.
-- Under "Resource configuration", select either `ml.p4de.24xlarge` or `ml.p5.48xlarge` as instance type, instance count 1, and 1 GB additional storage volume per instance.
+- Under "Resource configuration", select either `ml.p4de.24xlarge` or `ml.p5.48xlarge` or `ml.p5en.48xlarge` as instance type, instance count 1 (for single-node training) or more (for multi-node training), and 1 GB additional storage volume per instance.
 - Optionally, select a "Keep alive period" in between 1 minutes and 60 minutes.
 - Under "Encryption key", select "No Custom Encryption".
 - Select an appropriate "Stopping condition" that does not prematurely stop the run.